Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 The final structured reference string encodes powers of $\tau = \tau_1 \cdot \tau_2 \cdot \tau_3 \cdots \tau_n$.
 The crucial insight: the setup is secure if any single participant destroyed their secret.
 This is the “1-of-N” trust model; you only need to trust that one honest participant existed among potentially thousands.

-- Zcash Powers of Tau (2017-2018): 87 participants contributed to a universal phase, followed by circuit-specific ceremonies for Sapling
+The Zcash Powers of Tau ceremony (2017-2018) had 87 participants contribute to a universal phase, followed by circuit-specific ceremonies for Sapling.
+The Ethereum KZG Ceremony (2023) dwarfed this with over 140,000 contributions for EIP-4844 blob commitments.

 The scale of modern ceremonies makes collusion effectively impossible.
 When 140,000 independent participants contribute, the probability that all of them colluded or were compromised approaches zero.